 TPCL, like other electricity distribution businesses in New Zealand, is regulated by the Electricity Industry Participation Code (EIPC) administered by the Electricity Authority.
 The Code sets out the duties and responsibilities that apply to industry participants and the Authority.
-Generation, transmission, distribution and retailing are regulated.

 The Electricity Networks Aotearoa (ENA) is the industry membership body that represents the local electricity distribution businesses.
 The ENA guides the development of policy surrounding the electricity distribution sector.
 It also interacts with Government agencies on behalf of its members.